The nutters may be declining in numbers but they are still quick off the mark

 Five of the eleven part-time members of the Board live a long way from London and the M25, two of them in rural areas.
 It is important to get UK-wide thinking rather than London metropolitan thinking into the Board’s soul.

+reader.
 She is Deputy Chairman of the Ulster Orchestra, President of Help the Aged, and a founder member of the Board of the Irish Film & Television Academy.
-Rosemary will be one of a number of members with first hand experience of public service broadcasting,
+Rosemary will be one of a number of members with first hand experience of public

 The Member for Wales is Sue Balsom who has just ended her term as Vice Chair of the Broadcasting Council for Wales.
 She has a keen interest in research (central to the Content Board’s operation).
 Sue runs her own PR business with 22 employees in